wikindx/wikindx/trunk/components/plugins/importexportbib/README.txt

 1. Add possibility to quarantine resources on import.

 v1.16, 2020
-1. Wikindx compatibility version 7.
+1. WIKINDX compatibility version 7.

 v1.15, 2020
 1. Remove a forgotten var_dump() that breaks the output.